jaruss1003/Data-Science-Portfolio/projects/ml-baseball-predictions/README.md

-# MLB Game Outcome Predictor
+## ML MLB Game Outcome Predictor

 This project uses machine learning to predict the outcomes of Major League Baseball (MLB) games based on historical data.
-The goal is to build a basic classification model that predicts whether a team will win or lose using features like team statistics, starting pitchers, and game location.
+The goal is to build a baseline classification model that predicts whether a team will win or lose using features like team and game statistics.

+## Features
+	-	Data exploration and visualization (correlation heatmap of features vs. home team wins)
+	-	Feature engineering and computation of differentials (e.g., ERA_diff, BB_diff_pitchers, OBP_diff, errors_diff)
+	-	Data preprocessing: cleaning, encoding, and handling missing values
+	-	Model training and evaluation using Logistic Regression
+	-	Output of model coefficients to understand feature importance

-## Project Goals
+## Models
-- Load and explore historical MLB game data
-- Preprocess the data (cleaning, encoding, feature selection)
-- Train a machine learning model (e.g., Logistic Regression or Random Forest)
+	-	Logistic Regression with standardized inputs
-- Evaluate the model’s performance with accuracy metrics and visualizations
+Future work: Random Forest and additional models for improved predictive performance

-## Folder Structure
+## Outputs
-- `baseball_predictions.py` — Main script for data analysis and modeling
-- `data/` — Contains the dataset (`mlb_games.csv`)
-- `outputs/` — Stores generated plots, confusion matrices, or model results
+	-	Feature importance and model coefficients (Feature Coefficients)
+    - 	Accuracy and classification report on test set
+	-	Correlation heatmap (correlation_matrix.png) of features vs. home team wins

 ## Getting Started
 	1. Clone this repository
-2. Add your dataset to the `data/` folder
+	2. Add your dataset to the data/ folder
-3. Run the `baseball_predictions.py` script to begin training
+	3. Run the scripts in code/:

+## Clean Data
+python code/clean_all_data.py

+# Compute features
+python code/compute-features.py

+# Explore model data
+python code/explore-model-data.py

+# Train baseline model
+python code/baseball_predictions.py

+Visual outputs will be saved in the plots/ folder

 ## Status

-**In Progress** — Currently in the early stages of development and experimentation.
+Baseline Complete — Logistic Regression model predicts home team wins using 2016–2021 data

+Future goals include:
+	-	Incorporating player-level data and rosters
+	-	Real-time predictions with updated statistics
+	-	Additional models and ensemble methods for improved accuracy

-## Requirements
+Requirements
 	-	Python 3.x
 	-	pandas
 	-	seaborn
 	-	matplotlib
 	-	scikit-learn